yoousefyahia/maaashi/README.md

-# Mashie
+# Maashi

-**Mashie** is a next-generation classified advertisements platform designed to connect buyers and sellers seamlessly.
+**Maashi** is a next-generation classified advertisements platform designed to connect buyers and sellers seamlessly.
 It features a robust, multi-step listing process that ensures high-quality data entry for updated various categories ranging from Real Estate to Jobs.

 ## 🚀 Key Features
 ### 1. 🔐 Advanced Authentication System